ODU officials angered that Wilder pursued FAU job in 2016, prior to Bahamas Bowl game

 What has disturbed ODU officials, is if this was indeed true, Wilder could have been in violation of his contract, which stated he was to inform Old Dominion if he were to apply for, or be interviewed for another job.

-Why would Mr. Chun talk with the coach of a fellow conefrence member without the permission of Dr. Selig?
+Why would Mr. Chun talk with the coach of a fellow conference member without the permission of Dr. Selig?

 Kiffin, who is preparing for Saturday’s Conference USA championship game against UAB, is under contract at FAU for the next eight years, but several Power Five schools may be interested in hiring him away from Boca Raton.